 Married or de facto couples generally prefer property to be held as joint tenants.
 Both parties have an equal interest in the property and, on the death of one party, the property passes to the survivor automatically by operation of law.

-Property held as tenants-in-common allows ownership in equal or unequal shares.
-On the death of an owner the deceased’s share is transferred in accordance with their Will.
-It is therefore critical for a person holding property as a tenant-in-common to have a valid and up to date Will.
-It is also important for co-owners to understand that after the death of the other co-owner they will end up owning the property with the deceased’s beneficiary.
+Property held as Tenants-in-Common allows joint ownership in equal or unequal shares.
+On the death of an owner, the deceased’s share is transferred in accordance with their Will.
+It is therefore critical for a person holding property as a Tenant-in-Common to have a valid and up to date Will.
+Our Wills and estate lawyers will be able to assist you in this.
+It is also important for co-owners to understand that after the death of the other co-owner, they will end up owning the property with the deceased’s beneficiary.

-For a detailed discussion on these two forms of ownership refer to Anna Pantelios’ article “Joint Tenants or Tenants-in-Common?“.
+For a detailed discussion on these two forms of ownership refer to our article “Joint Tenants or Tenants-in-Common?“.

-What happens when one co-owner wants to sell the property and the other one doesn’t?
+What happens when you don’t have a Co-Ownership Agreement and one co-owner wants to sell the property but the other one doesn’t?

-If all avenues of negotiation have been exhausted a party may decide to settle the dispute through litigation.
-A party can commence an action in the Supreme Court of South Australia (in relation to South Australian property) requesting partition of the property into one or more parts (s 69 Law of Property Act, 1936 ).
-This option is only available where the property is capable of being partitioned, for example a large block of vacant land, but there will be situations where this is not feasible.
+If all avenues of negotiation have been exhausted, a party may decide to settle the dispute through litigation.
+A party can commence an action in the Supreme Court of South Australia (in relation to South Australian property) requesting partition of the property into one or more parts (s69 Law of Property Act, 1936).
+This option is only available where the property is capable of being partitioned, for example a large block of vacant land.
+However, there will be situations where this is not feasible.

-If the property is not capable of being subdivided the Court can order the sale of the property (s70 Law of Property Act, 1936).
+If a large building is occupying the property or it is not capable of being subdivided, the Court can order the sale of the property (s70 Law of Property Act, 1936).

-A properly drafter Property Co-ownership Agreement will establish and formalise the agreed issues.
+A properly drafted Property Co-Ownership Agreement will establish and formalise the agreed issues.
 The parties then have a framework for dealing with the property which should eliminate the need to resort to litigation.